 Community Wealth Building at Friendship Court

-Shawna Wells is the Economic Opportunity Coordinator at Friendship Court.
 Through economic opportunity programming, residents have a direct line to Piedmont Housing’s housing counseling services.
-The Economic Opportunity Coordinator also ensures that the community has access to job and career resources.
+The Economic Opportunity Coordinator based at Friendship Court ensures that the community has access to job and career resources.